 Vintage Claret 2016

-We tasted our Vintage Claret 2016 last Friday and finished the bottle!
-From a great vintage, the wine is now approaching its peak and is in a word delicious and as good as it gets for everyday drinking claret.
-My notes read rich, succulent merlot-driven fruit with that distinctive limestone minerality too good to be everyday drinking wine.
+Our Vintage Claret from the great 2016 vintage, is now approaching its peak.
+It is in a word delicious and as good as it gets for everyday drinking claret.
+My notes read rich, succulent merlot-driven fruit with that distinctive limestone minerality, perfect with game, all meats and Stilton cheese (Cropwell Bishop or Colston Basset are the best) too good to be everyday drinking claret.

-Jonathan suggested putting the price up a short conversation that ended amicably with no change!
-There is not much left in Bordeaux so my rather obvious recommendation fill your boots!
+Whilst we have good stocks here in the UK, there is not much left in Bordeaux of this vintage so my rather obvious recommendation fill your boots!

 Deep crimson with a bouquet of rich berry fruits - a Jonathan Maltus hallmark.
 Remarkably approachable already with its high merlot content.
 Good concentration and a long finish - exactly what we look for in high quality everyday drinking Claret - it has it all.